How to stretch leather?

 Leather has a multitude of features that make it great.
 Being as durable and naturally flexible as it is, it can stretch without issue for a more comfortable fit.

-If you’d like to accelerate the stretching process for a more bespoke fit to your favorite garments, try one of these eight methods.
+If you’d like to accelerate the leather stretching process for a more bespoke fit to your favorite garments, try one of these eight methods.